 Barriers to accessing services is another theme into which the 2023 Provider Survey and Key Stakeholder Interviews provide insight (see Section 5.2.5) and confirmed by the Sourcewise COVID-19 survey data.
 For example, the 2020 Sourcewise COVID-19 Shelter in Place Impact Survey data highlights that older adult and their caregivers in Santa Clara County faced significant barriers to accessing services.
 Survey respondents in 2020 "found it very or somewhat difficult" to access fundamental services, such as health and medical services (54%) and daily meals and nutrition (33%).
-2020 survey respondents also found accessing physical and recreational activities (72%) and assistance with household chores (35%) to be "difficult or somewhat difficult."311
+2020 survey respondents also found accessing physical and recreational activities (72%) and assistance with household chores (35%) to be "difficult or somewhat difficult."
+311

 Social isolation and loneliness are another theme that was brought up in the Focus Groups, Key Stakeholder Interviews, and Provider Survey (see Section 5.2.4), and was also confirmed by the 2020 and 2021 Sourcewise COVID-19 survey data.
 For example, in the 2020 Sourcewise COVID-19 Shelter in Place Impact Survey, 92% of respondents primarily stayed in touch with friends and family via phone calls, as opposed to face-to-face interaction, which speaks to the enormous number of older adults and caregivers in Santa Clara County who have dealt with some form of physical isolation.
 An additional 3% were not able to connect with friends or family at all.
 The result showed that 67% of 2020 survey respondents felt lonely or "easily saddened."
 There was not much improvement in 2021, as over 50% of survey respondents reported that isolation from family, friends, and loved ones continued to be a challenge.
-The same statement of the same survey is survey respondents reported that isolation from family, friends, and loved ones continued to be a challenge.
+The source of the state of the survey is survey and the source of the source of the survey respondents reported that isolation from family, friends, and loved ones continued to be a challenge.